mallesh120/DentalConsultant/README.md

 Netlify will inject this into serverless functions at runtime.
 This keeps your API key out of the repo.

+Image generation (optional)

+If you enable the "Create a Simple Diagram" feature, your image-generation provider will also need an API key.
+Set these environment variables in Netlify:

+- IMAGE_API_KEY: your image provider API key
+- IMAGE_API_URL: (optional) the image API endpoint; default expected by the function is https://api.example-image.com/v1/generate

+The `netlify/functions/generate-image.js` function expects these env vars and will proxy image-generation requests.

 3. Start the Server
 In your terminal, run the command: node server.js